SWAYAM: SWAYAM PRABHA

-SWAYAM PRABHA is an education learning platform initiated by the Ministry of Human Resource Development (MHRD) available through 34 (initially 32) DTH channels.
-This initiative provides an educational program on television in multiple time zones.
-The content providers are NPTEL, IITs, UGC, NCERT, etc. (as with the SWAYAM online portal.
-The content providers are NPTEL, IITs, UGC, NCERT, etc (as with the SWAYAM online portal).
+SWAYAM PRABHA is an education learning platform initiated by the Ministry of Education (MoE) available through 40 (initially 32) DTH channels.
+This initiative provides an educational program on television.
+As with the SWAYAM online portal, the content providers are NPTEL, IITs, UGC, NCERT etc.

+In 2023, the SWAYAM PRABHA started broadcasting educational counselling in Meitei language (officially called Manipuri language) on behalf of the Indira Gandhi National Open University (IGNOU) in Imphal.
+The live sessions for the lectures were archived on YouTube, thereby enriching and the resources for its learners in the language.